Sports in Tamil Nadu: Seval Sandai

 Seval Sandai or Seval Porr (cockfighting) is a popular rural sport in Tamil Nadu.
-Three or four-inch blades are attached to the cocks' feet and the winner is decided after three or four rounds of no holds barred fighting.
+Three or four-inch blades are attached to the cocks' feet, and the winner is decided after three or four rounds of no holds barred fighting.
 The sport involves major gambling in recent times.
 Cockfighting in Tamil Nadu is mentioned in ancient literature like Manu Needhi Sastiram, Kattu Seval Sastiram and other Sangam literature.
 It is referred to as the favorite pastime for the warriors of Tamil country and is acknowledged as one amongst the 64 great arts.
-It is now widely played in North America and Asia.